May 10, 2024

 6. What are some simple ways you can build a visual identity around your logo?

 Adam: Colors, typography, and graphic elements like textures and patterns.
 These elements make your brand more distinctive.
 It’s not easy, but the ultimate test is to remove your logo from a design and see if your brand message still comes through as you intend.
-For example, if you remove the iconic golden arches from the McDonald's french fry containers you still know where they come from because of the color.
+For example, if you remove the iconic golden arches from the McDonald's French fry containers, you still know where they come from because of the color.